TEALSK12/introduction-to-computer-science/lesson_46.md

 ## Instructor's Notes

 -   Review/Introduction
     -   Review the various skills and concepts have been learned so far in the unit.
+Consider making it a Kahoot! game.
         -   Put particular emphasis on the maintenance of lists and traversals
     -   Remind students that their solutions to previous assignments are an excellent resource when trying to accomplish similar tasks.
     -   Walk students through the project specification, pointing out important details, potential pitfalls, and requirements.